Chronic obstructive pulmonary disease (COPD)

 The most common symptoms of COPD are breathlessness (or a "need for air"), abnormal sputum (a mix of saliva and mucus in the airway), and a chronic cough.
 Daily activities, such as walking up a short flight of stairs or carrying a suitcase, can become very difficult as the condition gradually worsens.

 Diagnosis and treatment

 COPD is not curable.
+It is essential to stop smoking to prevent the progression of COPD.
 Various forms of treatment can help control its symptoms and increase quality of life for people with the illness.
 For example, medicines that help dilate major air passages of the lungs can improve shortness of breath.

 The availability of treatment options for COPD differ across varying resource settings.
-WHO has released a guideline (2) with specific recommendations for COPD management in primary health care in resource constrained setting.
+WHO has released a guideline (1) with specific recommendations for COPD management in primary health care in resource-constrained settings.